What to Do If You Contribute Too Much to Your Roth IRA

 Here's how to fix the problem and avoid tax penalties

-Contributing to a Roth IRA can be a great way to save for retirement, but putting too much money into your account in any given year can trigger tax penalties.
+Contributing to a Roth IRA can be a great way to save for retirement but putting too much money into your account in any given year can trigger tax penalties.
 Fortunately, there are several ways to fix the problem and possibly avoid the penalties.
-Here is what you need to know.

 Key Takeaways

-• A Roth IRA can help you save for retirement, but you need to be careful not to over-contribute.
+• A Roth IRA can help you save for retirement but you have to be careful not to over-contribute.

 • You might contribute too much to your Roth IRA if your income takes an unexpected jump, making you ineligible for a full (or any) contribution.

-• Or, you might contribute the maximum amount early in the year and find by the end of it that your salary was less.
+• You might contribute the maximum amount early in the year and then realize at the end of the year that your salary was less.

-• You can withdraw the money, recharacterize the Roth IRA as a traditional IRA, or apply your excess contribution to next year's Roth.
+• You can withdraw the money, recharacterize the excess contribution into a traditional IRA, or apply your excess contribution to next year's Roth.

-• You will face a 6% tax penalty every year until you remedy the situation.
+• You'll face a 6% tax penalty every year until you remedy the situation.

-There are several reasons that you might contribute too much money to a Roth IRA.
-For example:
+There are several reasons why you might contribute too much money to a Roth IRA.

-You earned too little.
-You could overfund your Roth IRA if you earn less for the year than you originally expected.
+You might overfund your Roth IRA if you earn less for the year than you originally expected.
 Like traditional IRAs, Roth IRAs must be funded with taxable compensation, which is money you make from a job or self-employment.
 Investment income doesn't count.

 You can contribute the maximum allowed for a tax year or the amount of your compensation, whichever is less.
-So, for example, if you made a full Roth IRA contribution at the beginning of the year but didn't ultimately earn that much, at least part of your contribution might count as excessive.
+So at least part of your contribution might count as excessive if you made a full Roth IRA contribution at the beginning of the year but didn't ultimately earn that much.

-For example, if you file your income taxes as a single person, you can't contribute to a Roth IRA if your modified adjusted gross income (MAGI) in 2023 equals or exceeds $153,000.
-If your MAGI ranges from $138,000 to $153,000, you're eligible for a partial contribution.
-If it's below $138,000, you can contribute up to the limit.
+You can't contribute to a Roth IRA if you file your return as a single taxpayer and your modified adjusted gross income (MAGI) in 2023 equals or exceeds $153,000.
+You're eligible to make a partial contribution if your MAGI ranges from $138,000 to $152,999.
+You can contribute up to the limit if it's less than $138,000.

 Bear in mind that IRAs are individual accounts, and spouses can each have their own Roths, if they qualify.